cudoventures/cudos-builders/readme.md

 ## network deployer

 This deployer is capable is starting an entire blockchain.
 To do so you must specify the network's topology and nodes' role in a file.
+Please pay attension to the **Remarks** at the end of next section.

 ### Topology and roles